daormar/thot/README.md

 also able to incrementally update its models in real time after presenting an individual sentence pair.

-Thot is being developed by [Daniel Ortiz-Martínez] [1].
+Thot is being developed by [Daniel Ortiz-MartÃ­nez] [1].
 Daniel is a member of the [PRHLT research group] [2] at the [Polytechnic University of Valencia] [3].